Quantum networks with coherent routing of information through multiple nodes: Results

 This shows that the magnitude of the coherence terms $\pm \gamma (F^n \rho {F^{\dagger}}^n) $ decreases exponentially with sequence length $n$.
-However, for finite $n$ and small enough dephasing probability $s$, communication is still possible -- in stark contrast to using the channels in a classical configuration without a superposition of paths.
+However, for finite $n$ and small enough dephasing probability $s$, communication at a non-zero rate is still possible even if the channel $\map E$ has zero capacity -- in stark contrast to using the channels in a classical configuration without a superposition of paths.

 To illustrate the effect of dephasing, Figure \ref{fig:deph_p=0.5} shows a numerical plot of (lower bounds to) the classical capacity against sequence length $n$ for a dephased superposition of two identical sequences of $Z$-channels with error probability $p=0.5$, for various dephasing parameters $s$ on the path.
-Note that $s=0$ corresponds to no dephasing, while $s=0.5$ corresponds to complete dephasing on the path so that the final state of the path is simply the maximally mixed state; this is equivalent to using a single sequence of $n$ channels without a superposition of paths.
-We see that for every value of $n$, the lower bound to the capacity monotonically increases as $s$ decreases from 0.5 to 0, and an observable advantage over no superposition of paths is still present for low $n$ when $s \lesssim 0.1$.
+Note that $s=0$ corresponds to no dephasing, while $s=0.5$ corresponds to complete dephasing on the path so that the final state of the path is simply the maximally mixed state (this is equivalent to using a single sequence of $n$ channels without a superposition of paths).
+We see that for every value of $n$, the lower bound to the capacity monotonically increases as $s$ decreases from 0.5 to 0, and an observable advantage over no superposition of paths is still present for small $n$ when $s \lesssim 0.1$.

 The second relaxation of our initial assumptions is to consider quantum channels with non-unit singular values of their vacuum interference operator.
-While in this case it is not possible to achieve communication through asymptotically many uses of the channels, we now show that a communication advantage is still present for a \textit{finite} number of uses.
+While in this case, it is not possible to achieve communication through asymptotically many uses of the channels, we now show that a communication advantage is still present for a finite number of uses.

 To illustrate the advantage, we consider a binary asymmetric channel $\map E$ with $q > 0$, whose vacuum extension does not give rise to unit singular values.
 As in the above, we assume that the channel is implemented via a controlled-{\tt NOT} interaction with an environment initially in the state $\ket{0}$, followed by a choice of two random operations that either replace the input state with the state $\ket{0}$, with probability $p$, or with the state $\ket{1}$, with probability $q$ (where $p+q \leq 1$).
 For this implementation, we obtain a vacuum extension of the binary asymmetric channel described by the Kraus operators

 which gives a vacuum interference operator of the form $F= (1-q)\ketbra{0}{0}$.

 Figure \ref{fig:decay_n} shows (lower bounds to) the capacity as a function of $n$, for a superposition of two identical sequences of such binary asymmetric channels with error probabilities $p=0.2$ and $p=0.5$, and various values of $q$.